-When we think of Spanish realism, there is one name that immediately springs to mind: Antonio López García, one of the most important contemporary artists in the history of Spanish art.
-ARTIKA is presenting Bodies and flowers, the first and only artist’s book on the great painter, in a limited edition of 2,998 numbered copies, all individually signed by the artist himself.
+When we think of Spanish realism, one name immediately springs to mind – Antonio López García, one of the most important contemporary artists in the history of Spanish art.
+ARTIKA presents Figures and Flowers, the painter’s first and only artist’s book, a limited, numbered edition of 2,998 copies, all signed by the artist.

-Bodies and flowers also includes an item of great artistic value that reveals to us the most private side of his painting: a limited, numbered edition of a giclée plate of his painting Rosas de Ávila.
-This plate, which was selected personally by Antonio López, can also be displayed as a separate piece.
+Figures and flowers also includes an item of great artistic value – a giclée print of the work Rosas de Ávila, in a limited, numbered edition.
+This plate, personally selected by Antonio López, can also be displayed as an independent work.

-The Art Book and the giclée plate are presented in a spectacular case, which features a detail from one of the sketches the artist made for his sculpture La mujer de Coslada.
-The case has been made using entirely manual processes.
-The specialist woodworkers produced the piece by working painstakingly on each detail.
-A spectacular work of art, with infinite possibilities that are revealed by combining the image on the glass cover of the case with the covers of the book.
+The Art Book and the giclée print are presented in a case, on which is reproduced a detail taken from one of these sketches made by the artist for his sculpture La mujer de Coslada.
+A spectacular work of art with infinite possibilities that are revealed when the glass image on the case is combined with the covers of the book.

 - Case comprised of a maple wood base and cover, painted in grey lacquer

 - 2+2 laminated glass, screenprinted in 2 inks

 - Varnish with a 3% tone